lipa44/vs-code-plugin/README.md

 ## 1.0.2

-Added a logo && licence
+Added a logo && license